knpuniversity/symfony2-series/knpu/episode3/attend-event-ajax.rst

 Adding the AJAX Touch: JavaScript
 =================================

 Stop.
 We haven't touched JavaScript yet.
-And yet, because the attend and unattend endpoints can return JSON, our app is fully ready for some AJAX.
+But, because the attend and unattend endpoints can return JSON, our app is fully ready for some AJAX.
 The attend/unattend button will be a lot cooler with it anyways, so let's add some JavaScript.

 Click Event to Send AJAX
 ------------------------

-Let's give both links a ``js-attend-toggle`` class that we can look for in
+I'll give both links a ``js-attend-toggle`` class that we can look for in
 jQuery:

     {# src/Yoda/EventBundle/Resources/views/Event/show.html.twig #}